theramiyer/blog/content/post/2021/is-teched-a-scam.md

 ---
-title: "Is WhiteHat Jr a Scam"
+title: "Is TechEd a Scam"
 subtitle: "Looking at the “one-sided” narrative."
 date: 2021-05-17T22:53:22+05:30
 description: |
-    WhiteHat Jr has been in the news for some time now.
+    A TechEd startup has been in the news for some time now.
 Are they a scam?
 Are they ripping off people?
 Are coding lessons indeed available for free?
 tags:
 - business
 - learning